 ILT HERS course is 32 hour of face-to-face training.
 Prior to attending this face-to-face training course, students must successfully complete the Computer-Based Training (CBT) component of the HERS course (Course Code: 9P2730) that is approximately six hours.
 The CBT component of this course is hosted for free by TEEX.

-Members of FEMA US&R Task Forces should complete the exact same CBT course (Course Code: 9P2730) at www.esf9training.org which is a Learning Management System created by TEEX for the FEMA National US&R Response System.
-This Learning Management System was specifically designed for US&R Task Forces to automatically track all of their training certificates, qualifications, expirations, and personnel deployability.
+Members of FEMA US&R Task Forces should complete the exact same CBT course (Course Code: 9P2730) at www.esf9training.org which is a Learning Management System created by TEEX for the FEMA National US&R Response System designed for task forces to automatically track all of their training certificates, qualifications, expiration, and personnel ability to deploy.